Carpal Tunnel Test & Non-Invasive Care at CSC

 Clinical Tests to Identify the Actual Cause of Your Wrist or Hand Symptoms

 Carpal tunnel syndrome (CTS) occurs when the median nerve becomes irritated or malfunctions.
-The most effective way to assess the health of the median nerve involves performing a nerve test.
+The most efficient way to assess the health of the median nerve involves performing a nerve test.

 Nerve conduction studies are commonly used for evaluating carpal tunnel syndrome.
 These tests are conducted by neurologists, who specialize in nerve conditions but do not perform surgeries themselves.
 Often, however, neurologists may refer patients for surgery, despite the fact that surgical options for CTS have not consistently yielded favorable outcomes.
 Therefore, we strongly recommend seeking non-invasive options first.
 Before discussing potential options for relieving carpal tunnel syndrome, let’s take a closer look at the nerve conduction test and other diagnostic assessments typically used by neurologists.